Government

 The measure of utility tax is the gross income from providing cable TV service, telephone service, electricity, natural gas, and solid waste and recyclable materials collection services.
 See TMC Chapters 3.50 and 3.51 or refer to the additional information below.

-Admissions Tax Admissions tax return Admissions tax is collected when there is a charge for admission to a place or event for recreation or entertainment within Tukwila city limits.
+Admissions Tax Admissions tax return Admissions tax is collected when there is a charge for admission to a place or event for recreation or entertainment within city limits.
 See TMC Chapter 3.20 or refer to the additional information below.

-Gambling Tax Gambling tax return The gambling tax applies to businesses or organizations conducting gambling activities within Tukwila city limits.
+Gambling Tax Gambling tax return The gambling tax applies to businesses or organizations conducting gambling activities within city limits.
 See TMC Chapter 3.08 or refer to the additional information below.

-Commercial Parking Tax Commercial Parking tax return Commercial parking tax is collected whenever a fee is charged for parking or for the vehicle to be parked.
+Commercial Parking Tax Commercial Parking tax return Commercial parking tax is collected when a fee is charged for parking or for the vehicle to be parked.
 See TMC Chapter 3.48 or refer to the additional information below.

 Business & Occupation (B&O) Tax